openshift/openshift-origin-design/web-console/knikubevirt/Create-vm/step-5-review/wizard-review.md

 ![user clicks review and create button](img/review-and-create-action.png)

-The action “Create virtual machine” has been moved to the footer with the other actions.
+The action “Review and create” is located in the footer with the other actions.
 This encourages the user to check their settings quickly before creating the VM.

 ![user checks settings before creating vm](img/check-settings.png)